DaDescriptor/AwesomeTouch/README.md

-This branch contains the project which, for some reason, crashes the app on start.
+This branch contains the latest version which crashes due to FUCKING SEGFAULT.
+I'M OUTTA THIS SHIT.